jparrill/ansible-hiera/README.md

     with an remote backend only you will need the Hiera Config).
 - Hiera as a requirement installed into destination nodes.
 - Hiera config File into destination nodes (With the same hierarchi as you need).
+- Hiera Lookup is also a must to be executed on the Puppetmaster/Hiera node to works propertly, because of how Lookups works in ansible _all lookup plugins only are executed on the ansible host, agains for example a module, that could be executed remotely_

 #### Capabilities:
 - Use Hiera Data into your Ansible Playbooks/Roles allowing centralization of